tensorflow/tfjs-models/tasks/README.md

 _WORK IN PROGRESS_

-TFJS task API provides an unified experience for running task-specific models on the web.
-It covers popular machine learning tasks, such as sentiment detection, image classification, pose detection, etc. For each task, you can choose from a collection of state-of-the-art models regardless of the underlying runtime systems (e.g. TFJS, TFLite, MediaPipe, etc).
-We are aiming to provide an intuitive and easy-to-use API for each task and improve usability for developers without ML knowledge.
-In addition, the API will automatically load required packages on the fly.
-You never need to worry about missing dependencies again.
+TFJS Task API provides an unified experience for running task-specific models on the Web.
+It is designed with ease-of-use in mind, aiming to improve usability for JS developers without ML knowledge.
+It has the following features:

-The initial version only supports the web browser environment.
-NodeJS support is coming soon.
+- **Easy-to-discover models**

+  Models from different runtime systems (e.g. [TFJS][tfjs], [TFLite][tflite],
+  [MediaPipe][mediapipe], etc) are grouped by popular ML tasks, such as. sentiment detection, image classification, pose detection, etc.

+- **Clean and powerful APIs**

+  Different tasks come with different API interfaces that are the most intuitive to use for that particular task.
+Models under the same task share the same API, making it easy to explore.
+Inference can be done within just 3 lines of code.

+- **Simple installation**

+  You only need to import this package (<20K in size) to start using the API without needing to worry about other dependencies, such as model packages, runtimes, backends, etc. They will be dynamically loaded on demand without duplication.

 The following table summarizes all the supported tasks and their models:

 (TODO)

+(The initial version only supports the web browser environment.
+NodeJS support is coming soon)

 # Usage